metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 ##### _Injuries_

 49ers are injured along all lines of their defense.
-It's worth keeping an eye on their report on Friday to see if any of those key players are returning.
+It's worth keeping an eye on their report on Friday to see if any of those key players are returning - Azeez, Arik Armstead, Emmanuel Mosley...

 ##### _Weather_